murshidazher/terraform-jenkins/README.md

 ### Create Private subnet group for RDS

+We will create a private subnet group and place the relational database inside it.

 ### Configure Security Group for RDS

 ### Automatic Backup and Upgrade for RDS